Evander Holyfield vs. Carlos De León: The fight

 The fight was the only one of Holyfield's five cruiserweight title defenses on which Holyfield failed to record a knockdown, though he controlled the entire fight and brutalized De León throughout, who fought a more defensive style as he remained with back against the ropes for nearly the entire fight as Holyfield landed punches at will.
 In the eight round, the fight would come to an end after Holyfield landed 20 unanswered punches as De León offered no offense, referee Mills Lane stopped the fight, giving Holyfield a technical knockout victory at 1:08 of the round.
 At the time of the stoppage, Holyfield was ahead on by scores of 70–61, 70–63 and 69–64, the first two judges had Holyfield winning every round while the latter gave De León the first.

+Aftermath

+At the postfight news conference, when Holyfield was asked "Evander, you hit DeLeon a couple of hundred times with clean shots and you didn't knock him down.
+How can you hope to hurt Tyson?" his trainer, Lou Duva replied "Hey, hasn't it occurred to you that this guy had a pretty good chin?"